utrescu/listIP/README.md

 ListIP
 =====================
-Go package to scan for an open port in a network.
+Go package to scan for an open port in network ranges.

-Only exposes a single method (I'm testing Golang)
+* Which machines have the SSH server opened in my network?

 Install
 ---------------